milindbishnoi/angelhack_parkeasy/README.md

 # angelhack_parkeasy

-This is a parking assistance app that lets the user to find the nearest parking space on the basis of his/her current location.
+This is a parking Assistance App that lets the user to find the nearest parking space on the basis of his/her current location.
 It also generates parking fee accordingly.

 Functions included - Authentication using Firebase
                      Database using Firebase